CodinGame/python3-runner/README.md

 # python3-unittest-runner

-This runner works with a Python project or a virtualenv project.
+This runner can be use to execute unit tests using the `unittest` module.

 ## Example